What are property deeds?

 What can I do if the deeds cannot be found?

+So, can you sell a house without the deeds?
+In short, yes; selling a property without the original sale deed is possible.
 If you cannot find the deeds and the property is not registered with HM Land Registry, the next course of action will be to apply to register your property with them.
 The Land Registry have a specific process for the first registration of a property where deeds are lost or destroyed.
 Their guidance states that in accordance with rule 27 of the Land Registration Rules 2003, “You may apply for first registration of land if the title deeds have been lost or destroyed.
 HM Land Registry has special requirements and procedures for these applications, which are set out in this guide”.
-An experienced property law Solicitor can complete this process on your behalf
+An experienced property law Solicitor can complete this process on your behalf.

 How can I apply for first registration of my property without deeds?

-It is important to note that each first registration whereby the deeds have been lost or destroyed will be considered by the Land Registry on an individual basis.
+When selling a house without title deeds, it is important to note that each first registration whereby the deeds have been lost or destroyed will be considered by the Land Registry on an individual basis.
 To lodge an application for first registration, two forms must be completed (form FR1 and form DL), and you will need to pay a fee.
 You may also need to provide statutory declarations, statements of truth or certificates (from you as the property owner and from conveyancers and lenders).
 The property law Solicitor handling your registration process will be able to advise which of these will be required.
+Find out more about our expert lawyers.

 Crucially, you will need to provide details of how and why the deeds are not available and provide evidence of your identity.
 As the Land Registry state, “HM Land Registry requires a full, factual account of the events that have occurred leading to the loss or destruction of the deeds and other matters relevant to the title.
 The person with the best knowledge of the particular matters described must give the account”.
 The extent of the detail required by the Land Registry here is quite extensive, as they will want to know (please note this list is not exhaustive – please refer to the Land Registry website for more information):